christag/passwordpub/README.md

 ## Usage

-While running, the application can be accessed in a web browser at http://127.0.0.1:5000, http://localhost:5000, etc. This loads the basic web page with flavor text surrounding the password.
+While running, the application can be accessed in a web browser at http://127.0.0.1:5000, http://localhost:5000, etc. This loads the graphical index.html where a clipart bartender will present a new password on the screen and will generate a new one every time the page is refreshed.
+The passwords generated here are based on the [config.yml](config.yml) options.

 Alternatively, accessing http://127.0.0.1:5000/api will only return a plain-text password.
 This is better for making REST calls when utilizing the application as part of a larger workflow.